 Simply map processes holistically on the shop floor with FORCAM

 In production, there are often many heterogeneous data sources from machines and software systems that are rarely viewed and used holistically.
-Operating systems independently of each other in parallel causes friction and efficiency losses, and shows up in the form of high process costs.
+Operating systems independently of each other in parallel causes friction and efficiency losses, resulting in high process costs.
 Transparency across system boundaries is practically impossible.
 One of our customers from the automotive sector also complained about the large number of isolated systems that prevented the maximization of the digitization dividend isolated.

 What economic potential does the holistic digital mapping of processes in manufacturing offer?
-Using the practical example of this FORCAM customer, we present how, by integrating FORCAM’s MES (FORCAM FORCE IIOT) with the QM software of a partner (CAQ AG) via open interfaces
+Using the practical example of this FORCAM customer, we present how, by integrating FORCAM’s MES (FORCE MES FLEX) with the QM software of a partner (CAQ AG) via open interfaces

 - Manufacturing Execution and Quality Management Systems integrated,

 - Processes integrated end-to-end,

 - Employee satisfaction can be increased.

 Challenge of lack of communication between CAQ and MES

 If the MES and CAQ systems act as isolated applications and a continuous process is missing, there are various challenges, as illustrated by this customer example.